-Figure T.10 shows the ASHE (or payment) inflation rate assumption underlying the real discount rates used by participating insurers, both this year (winter 2019-2020, displayed as 2019) and last year (winter 2018-2019, displayed as 2018).
-For those using a fixed assumption, the range of ASHE inflation rates used was between +3.0% per annum and +4.0% per annum, with the distribution reducing compared with last year.
+Figure T.10 shows the ASHE (or payment) inflation rate assumption underlying the real discount rates used by participating insurers, both this year (winter 2020-2021, displayed as 2020) and last year (winter 2019-2020, displayed as 2019).
+For those using a fixed assumption, the range of ASHE inflation rates used was between +3.0% per annum and +4.0% per annum, with a similar distribution to last year.
 In setting this assumption, most participating insurers relied on published research and past ASHE data.

-Figure T.10: ASHE inflation rate used by participating insurers to value PPO claims under current UK GAAP / IFRS, as at winter 2018-2019 and as at winter 2019-2020
+Figure T.10: ASHE inflation rate used by participating insurers to value PPO claims under current UK GAAP / IFRS, as at winter 2019-2020 and as at winter 2020-2021 used was between +2.5% per annum and +4.5% per annum, with the distribution reducing in spread compared with last year.

-Figure T.11 shows the investment return assumption underlying the real discount rates used by participating insurers, both this year (winter 2019-2020, displayed as 2019) and last year (winter 2018-2019, displayed as 2018).
-For those using a fixed assumption, the range of investment returns used was between +2.5% per annum and +5.0% per annum, with the distribution shifting slightly downwards compared with last year.
 In setting this assumption, participating insurers made reference to a rate in line with the yields on actual assets held, expected long term returns, group policies, a risk-free rate, and gilts, although many insurers relied on the assumption that expected investment returns will equal ASHE (or payment) inflation in the long term.